ga-curriculum/whats-your-setup/whats-your-setup/README.md

 3. Network connections

-   - Note any Ethernet (RJ-45) ports.
+   - Ethernet ports (RJ-45) for wired network connections.
    - Does the device have Wi-Fi capabilities such as 802.11a/g/n/ac or Wi-Fi 6, 6E, or 7?
 You may need to check your system settings for this.
    - Note if the device has Bluetooth.
-If you do, determine the Bluetooth version.
+If it does, determine the Bluetooth version.

 4. Anything else?